 The distribution of content on the Internet has made traditional copyright laws obsolete.
 Every time somebody downloads an eBook and shares it with others, the copyright owner of the book loses revenue because instead of buying the physical book, people are actually sharing it for free.
 The very nature of the Internet makes file sharing easy and monitoring piracy virtually impossible.
-Therefore, there was an urgent need to find an alternate route to protecting copyright of digital content.
+Therefore, there was an urgent need to find an alternate route to protecting the copyright of digital content.
 DRM, or Digital Rights Management, thus, came into being.

 A company may take several routes to DRM.
-For example, they can block forwarding of sensitive emails on their servers.
+For example, they can block the forwarding of sensitive emails on their servers.
 Digital publishers can restrict access to, and copying and printing of their content.

-Advantages of DRM
+Advantages of DRM (Digital Rights Management)

-Adds an extra layer of protection: For digital publishers, the main benefit of DRM is that it adds an extra layer of protection to their eBooks and other copyrighted content.
+For digital publishers, the main benefit of DRM is that it adds an extra layer of protection to their eBooks and other copyrighted content.

-Internet offers both risks and rewards to digital publishers.
+The Internet offers both risks and rewards to digital publishers.
 First, publishers gain from reduced costs of publishing.
 It is relatively simple to publish an interactive ebook – and once published, you can make any number of copies you want at no additional, or minimal, overhead cost.
 As a digital publisher, you can also take advantage of low-cost online sales and marketing initiatives, and thereby, save on the marketing cost.

 As mentioned above, the Internet makes it possible to publish ebooks at minimal costs and then further achieve savings through no print run costs.
 Besides, there is value to be unlocked through instant delivery worldwide with zero delivery charges.